allenai/rslearn/docs/ModelConfig.md

           - class_path: rslearn.train.tasks.segmentation.SegmentationHead
 ```

-Here is an example with MultiTaskModel, for per-pixel regression + segmentation:
+Here is an example with `MultiTaskModel`, for per-pixel regression + segmentation:

 ```yaml
     model: